 We recommend using some of the excellent Humidifier Kits produced by D’Addario / Planet Waves which we are able to supply as an optional extra with all of our guitars.
 Take a look at the D’Addario Humidity & Temperature Sensor and the D’Addario Two-Way Humidification System.

-Your guitar will have been setup by us before delivery to you with the following recommended String Gauges used:
+Your guitar will have been setup by us before delivery to you with D’Addario Strings with the following Gauges :

 Acoustic and Electro Acoustic Models : .012 to .053

 We have selected these string gauges based on our experience of producing the best tone from our instruments.
 However, we accept that string gauge and setup are subject to individual personal taste.
 Should you choose to change the string gauge then the balance of the forces within the guitar will change and the guitar will need to be setup again by a qualified and experienced person.
 Particular care should be taken when changing the strings on Acoustic and Electro-Acoustic models and we advise against using heavier gauge strings on these guitars.

 All of our guitars are setup against our detailed factory specifications immediately prior to delivery.
 It is possible that effects of transportation and weather conditions may change the setup in a number of ways.
 This may result in symptoms such as fret buzz when you first play the guitar.
 Firstly, give the guitar 24 hours to acclimatise in it’s new home then if the problems persist the next step would be to make a slight adjustment to the Truss Rod and possibly the action of the guitar.
 If you are unsure how to make these adjustments then give us a call for advice.

 When cleaning your guitar we recommend always using specialist guitar polish on the body and neck, and lemon oil on Rosewood fretboards.
 Maple fretboards should be simply wiped clean.